Sam-Dragon/interview/java-questions/easy/direct-questions.md

 1. Tell me about theads ? where to use ? adv/dis ? <br>
 A. It is seperate path of executing the group of statements <br>
    It is useful in UI responsiveness, web servers, database interaction, data processing <br>
-   Advantage:  for faster execution, improving performance, effective utilization of resources, producer-consumer Problem
+   Advantage:  for faster execution, improving performance, effective utilization of resources, producer-consumer Problem <br>
    Disadavantge: More memory, deadlocks, sync issues

 2. Can you explain the Thread content when called using Thread.currentThread() ? <br>